 Instructions

-- Line a 9 x 13’’ pan with parchment, making sure the parchment comes up the sides and over with about a 1’’ or more excess hanging over the sides of the pan.
-Spray or brush parchment with olive oil.
-Set aside.
+- Preheat Oven: Arrange oven rack to middle position, then preheat to 350 degrees.Prepare Pan: Line a 9 x 13’’ casserole dish with parchment paper, making sure the parchment comes up and over the sides of the pan, with about a 1-inch or more excess hanging over the sides of the pan.
+Spray or brush the parchment with olive oil to prevent the eggs from sticking.
+Then, set the pan aside.

-- Bake, rotating pan once halfway through cooking, 18 - 22 minutes, until eggs are almost set.
-Sprinkle with remaining cheese and bake until cheese has melted and eggs are just set in the center, 2 to 4 minutes.
+- Bake, rotating the pan once halfway through cooking, for 18 – 22 minutes or until eggs are ALMOST set.
+Add More Cheese, Bake Again: Sprinkle the remaining cheese evenly over the top of the eggs.
+Return to the oven and bake until the eggs are JUST set in the center, about 2-4 minutes.

-- Beginning at one shorter end of the omelet, lift parchment paper, and begin to roll up omelet tightly, peel back the parchment as you continue to roll, forming a cylinder.
+- Roll Omelet: Beginning at a short end of the omelet, lift the parchment paper and begin to roll up the omelet tightly into a cylinder, peeling back the parchment as you continue to roll the eggs.
+Arrange the rolled omelet so the seam is facing DOWN.

-- Slice, using a utility or serrated knife, into desired thickness.
-Drizzle with Vodka Horseradish Crème Fraiche and top with pico de gallo, if using.
+- Slice and Serve: Using a sharp utility knife or serrated knife, thinly slice the egg roll into even servings.
+Drizzle with sauce and garnish the eggs with pico de gallo, if using.
+Enjoy!

 Notes